Dark Dimension Right-handed Neutrinos Confronted with Long-Baseline Oscillation Experiments: Simulations

 \section{Simulations}

 We will conduct the analysis of T2K and NOvA data based on the likelihood test with $\chi^2$ in order to probe the difference between the standard and Dark Dimension (DD) scenarios.
 This work is done with the General Long Baseline Experiment Simulator (GLoBES) \cite{Huber:2004ka,Huber:2006xx}, which has been modified for our neutrino mass model based on the DD scenario.
-Detailed computational procedures and their implementations can be accessed through the public GitHub repository\cite{repolink}.
+Detailed computational procedures and their implementations can be accessed through the public GitHub repository\cite{repolink}, where we use the experimental setup files updated from \cite{Lin:2023xyk}.
 We first introduce our parameter settings, the details of T2K and NOvA experiments and the $\chi^2$ function used in the analysis, and finally present our simulation results.